 I had been thinking of ways to end my life for several months now.
 I didn’t want my children to find me.
 Maybe if I walked out into the middle of a frozen corn field nobody would find me and my children wouldn’t have to know I wasn't strong enough to live with the indescribable pain that no-one else seemed to understand.
 One day I would just disappear and nobody would ever need to know what really happened.
 No body, no funeral.
 Just gone.
 (This is how a depressed mind works.)

 The desire to end my life was so tremendously strong that I knew it wouldn’t be much longer before I had no strength to see through the depression and stop myself.
-Two days later I drove to my mothers’ home and asked her to take me to the hospital.
+Two days later I had dinner with a friend that confronted me and my depression head on helping me realize I wasn't fooling anyone.
+The next day I drove to my mothers’ home and asked her to take me to the hospital.
 At first she didn’t realize how bad I was.
 Then I showed her the pills and told her about my thoughts.
 Her baby girl was no longer the person she watched grow up into a strong woman.
 She knew I had Fibromyalgia but she didn’t understand what it was like to live with it every day.
 Neither of us knew just how much she was about to learn.

 My mother took me to the hospital.
 I don’t know that I ever felt so afraid or alone.
 I sobbed when I had to say good-bye.
 Neither of us knew how long I would have to stay.
 I wanted to turn away and run just before the double doors locked behind me but I knew I had to stay.
 I knew it was the only way to find that person inside of me that I had lost.